andrewjahn/AndysBrainBook/docs/E-Prime/E-Prime_ShortCourse/EP_07_SlideStates.rst

 From the Car Slide State, click on the Car image and click on the sub-object properties button.
 Replace the string ``BlueCar`` with the string ``[Condition]``; this will display the car image that is indicated in the StroopList object.
 Lastly, click on the StroopSlide object's properties button (i.e., the white sheet of paper with a finger pointing to it), click on the ``General`` tab, and type ``[StateName]`` in the ActiveState field.
 This will activate either the Stroop or the Car Slide State, depending on which trial is selected from the List object.

-Lastly, remember to update the Instructions object so that the subject knows to respond to the color of either the word or the car that is presented:
+Remember to update the Instructions object so that the subject knows to respond to the color of either the word or the car that is presented:

 .. figure:: 07_SlideStates_UpdatedInstructions.png